 access, insurance, uninsured, Maine, MRHRC, Muskie School, Cutler Institute, healthcare, MeHAF, low-income, usual source of care, Health Reform Monitoring Survey, HRMS

-Data notes: These findings in the data brief are based on data from Maine’s oversample of the Health Reform Monitoring Survey, a national survey of the nonelderly population designed to monitor the ACA.
+Data notes: The findings in this data brief are based on data from Maine’s oversample of the Health Reform Monitoring Survey (HRMS), a national survey of the nonelderly population designed to monitor the Affordable Care Act.
 The core HRMS is funded by the Robert Wood Johnson Foundation and the Urban Institute, and the Maine Health Access Foundation has supported an oversample for Maine during Quarter 4 2013, Quarter 4 2014, Quarter 1 2016, and, Quarter 1 2017.
-Sample size is too small to allow analysis of changes over time.

 For more information on this study and its methods, please contact Dr. Ziller at firstname.lastname@example.org

 Media contact: Barbara Leonard, President & CEO, Maine Health Access Foundation, 207.620.8266 x102, email@example.com